 Possible Disadvantages of Liberal Colleges

 If you're very liberal, you may benefit from being exposed to different viewpoints.
 Having your beliefs challenged and being around diverse opinions can help you learn and grow.
-If you're very liberal and attend a liberal college, you may just be surrounding yourself with people who are likely to echo your beliefs.
+If you're very liberal and attend a liberal college, you may just be surrounding yourself with an "echo chamber" of like-minded people who won't challenge your ideas.

-While liberal colleges are tolerant of people from different backgrounds, they tend to not be very tolerant of conservative viewpoints.
+While liberal colleges are tolerant of people from different backgrounds, they are less tolerant of conservative viewpoints.
 Many of the students at the most liberal colleges view conservatives as closed-minded or ignorant.
 If you want to be in an environment that welcomes diverse viewpoints, you may not feel completely comfortable at the most liberal colleges.
-Furthermore, the most liberal colleges and students are becoming notorious for protesting and taking action against speech they consider insensitive or offensive.
-Many people believe these colleges and students have become hyper-sensitive.
+Furthermore, students at very liberal colleges are becoming notorious for taking action against speech they consider insensitive or offensive.
+If you're more moderate and/or aren't comfortable with public activism, these schools might not be right for you.

-Because most colleges tend to lean liberal, and the majority of college faculty members are liberal, you don't have to attend the most liberal colleges to be around liberal people and ideologies.
-The only colleges that have a reputation for being more conservative are many of the religious schools, the service academies, and public colleges in the most conservative states.
+Because most colleges tend to lean liberal, and many college faculty members identify as liberal, you don't have to attend the most liberal colleges to be around people who share your core beliefs.
+The only colleges that have a reputation for being conservative are religiously-affiliated schools, the military service academies, and public colleges in the most conservative states.

 The Most Liberal Colleges